December BirthstonesMay 12, 2022 – Posted in: Jewelry Blog

 Zircon In Jewelry

-Colorless zircon is often brilliant cut, while colored zircon is often emerald step cut.
+Colorless zircon is often a brilliant-cut, while colored zircon is often emerald step cut.
 Round zircon stones are usually given a zircon cut, which is a standard round brilliant cut with an extra row of facets at the edges.

-Clarity & Color
+Clarity & Color of Zircon

-Some zircon may contain radioactive elements, thorium and uranium, which cause the crystal structure to break down over time.
+Some zircon may contain radioactive elements, thorium, and uranium, which cause the crystal structure to break down over time.
 These stones will be near-amorphous and appear low luster and low green in color.

 Picking the Right Zircon For You

 Remove it when cleaning, gardening, or completing any other hazardous tasks.
 Zircon is also sensitive to ultraviolet and sunlight.
-It should not be worn outside for long periods of time.
+Don’t wear it outside for long stretches of time.

 In addition to protection, the stone was also said to cultivate happiness, health, and harmony.
 For that reason, turquoise was often gifted to those getting married or celebrating a birthday.
 The gem was considered anti-inflammatory and detoxifying.
 Turquoise was used to fight viral infections and ward off depression and anxiety in ancient cultures.